Shikiso/Cyber-Sec-Notes/Networking/IKE.md

 Phase 1 can be implements in main or aggressive mode.
 When main mode is used the identities of the two IKE peers are hidden.
 Aggressive mode takes less time than main mode to negotiate keys between peers.
 However since the authentication hash is sent unencrypted before the tunnel is established aggressive mode is vulnerable to a brute-force attack.

+Think of Phase 1 as setting up the connection using SA over a WAN networking.
+(This means using WAN interfaces).

 (IKE policy and ISAKMP policy are equivalent.)

 ## Phase 2 (Quick Mode)